vsmalladi/somatic_dna_wdl/README.md

 5. Validate you workflow and inputs

 ```
+# validate new files
 womtool validate \
 --inputs new_wkfInput.json \
 new_wkf.wdl

+# Also confirm that all workflows continue to be valid before commiting your changes
+for file in */*wdl *wdl; do
+  echo $file;
+  womtool validate $file;
+done
 ```

 6. Update the dependencies zip file